-In the case of the 2014 Notes, if (i) a make-whole fundamental change occurs prior to February 6, 2021, or (ii) upon our issuance of a notice of provisional redemption, under certain circumstances, we will increase the conversion rate by a number of additional shares of our common stock for the 2014 Notes converted in connection with such events.
-In the case of the 2018 Notes, if (i) a make-whole fundamental change occurs prior to February 6, 2023, or (ii) upon voluntary conversion of the 2018 Notes prior to the issuance of a notice of provisional redemption, under certain circumstances, we will increase the conversion rate by a number of additional shares of our common stock for the 2018 Notes converted in connection with such events.
-The increase in the conversion rate for Notes converted in connection with such events may not adequately compensate noteholders for any lost value of the notes as a result of such transaction or redemption.
-In addition, if the price of our common stock in the transaction is greater than (i) \$180.00 per share (in the case of the 2014 Notes) or (ii) \$100 per share (in the case of the 2018 Notes) or (i) less than \$2.00 per share (in the case of the 2018 Notes) (in each case, subject to adjustment), no additional shares will be added to the conversion rate for the applicable series of notes.
-Moreover, in no event will the conversion rate per \$1,000 principal amount of Notes as a result of this adjustment exceed
+If (i) a make-whole fundamental change occurs prior to February 6, 2021, or (ii) upon our issuance of a notice of provisional redemption, under certain circumstances, we will increase the conversion rate by a number of additional shares of our common stock for the 2014 Notes converted in connection with such events.
+The increase in the conversion rate for the 2014 Notes converted in connection with such events may not adequately compensate noteholders for any lost value of the 2014 Notes as a result of such transaction or redemption.
+In addition, if the price of our common stock in the transaction is greater than \$180.00 per share or less than \$39.96 per share (in each case, subject to adjustment), no additional shares will be added to the conversion rate for the 2014 Notes.
+Moreover, in no event will the conversion rate per \$1,000 principal amount of 2014 Notes as a result of this adjustment exceed 25.0250 shares of common stock, subject to adjustment.